 Before becoming a lawyer, Steve worked in many aspects of film and video production, on feature films, TV commercials and industrials.
 His roles have included producer, director, cameraman and editor (industrials), special effects computer animator (commercials), and production assistant (features).
 He has published articles on film business and computer-generated special effects in Variety and has written on entertainment law in the New York Law Journal

-Steve is an avid fan of soccer in general and Lionel Messi in particular.
+Steve is an avid fan of soccer in general and of Barcelona FC and Lionel Messi in particular.
 His love of the world's most popular sport and his enjoyment of other cultures, both through travel and through his having worked on film outside the U.S. (in Mexico City), all contribute to his commitment to the immigrant community.
 Steve speaks and writes some French and speaks some Spanish.
 He employs interpreters on legal matters where warranted.

 Steve attempts to civilize and humanize the lawyer-client relationship by clarifying what his services on a given matter will be, what prospects for success and risks are involved in a given client's legal position, and what his own fees for legal services are likely to be.